 ng build

-This will create both English and Russian versions of the app under the dist directory in one go.
+This will create both English and Latvian versions of the app under the dist directory in one go.
 This is very convenient because in previous Angular versions we had to build each application separately and this took significantly more time.
 It still possible to provide a specific version of the app to build, like so:

-ng build --configuration=production,ru
+ng build --configuration=production,lv

 Once the build is finished, let's add a special package for Firebase: